 On Thursday, November 22nd our third Meetup took place at the headquarters of WWF Switzerland to talk about Blockchains and Distributed Ledger Technologies (DLTs) and their potential for sustainable financial services.

 During his short introduction to Blockchains and DLTs, Fabian Steiner encouraged to think of Blockchains as a flexible toolbox, not a single static solution.
 He equally encouraged attendees to be critical in the assessment of their potential projects: Really think about use-cases and the aspects of DLTs that you need/are useful for the project at hand.

-After a short introduction of our host WWF Switzerland and the six pillars on which their goals as an organisation have their focus by Nico Frey, the responsible for Digital Transformation at WWF Switzerland Markus Steinbrecher presented some interesting use cases WWF is either working on or has knowledge of.
-They include
+After a short introduction of our host WWF Switzerland and the six pillars on which their goals as an organization have their focus by Nico Frey, the responsible for Digital Transformation at WWF Switzerland Markus Steinbrecher presented some interesting use cases WWF is either working on or has knowledge of.
+They include:

 - A blockchain project by WWF New Zealand focused on transparent supply chains in the fishing industry